How to choose one ultimate thing to do at Victoria Falls

-We’d been stashing our rewards from our credit card (eBucks) and in 2010 we thought it time to blow the whole lot.
-We researched to see what we could buy with them.
-We surfed the internet and explored the eBucks Travel Site.
-We were thrilled to find out we could buy a special two-night package to the Victoria Falls, flights, two breakfasts, one dinner and a sundowner cruise included.
+We’d stashed our rewards from our credit card (eBucks) and in 2010 we thought it time to blow the whole lot so surfed the internet and explored the eBucks Travel Site.
+We were thrilled to find out we could take a trip to Zimbabwe, buy a special two-night package to the Victoria Falls, flights, two breakfasts, one dinner and a sundowner cruise included.
 Woo hoo!
-We could take a trip to Zimbabwe.
-Our first one ever.
+Now we just had to find one ultimate thing to do at Victoria Falls.

 Greedy as usual, we decided to extend it for an extra night.
 At that stage the entire trip cost R5162.00 or in eBucks terms eB 110 025.30, including booking fees.
 The difference we paid in was R179.03.
 We thought it was a bargain.

 In today’s terms, it was an archaic method of booking.
 Although we had internet already, we had to print out the booking form, fill it in, sign it, then fax it back to the booking agent.
 A long-winded process.

 The duration of the flight was about 1 hour and 50 minutes.
 For the first time in my life I was upgraded from economy class to business class.
 The disappointment was that it was such a short flight.

 Victoria Falls airport is small and we waited for what seemed like eternity to get our luggage which was carried out by hand – no conveyor belts.
 Then we waited for ages in the bus that was the transfer to our hotel.
 On route we had to stop at a few other hotels to drop off some passengers.

 The town itself is quite small with limited shops and restaurants.
 At that stage there was also limited provisions.